Icinga/icinga2/doc/04-configuration.md

 takes care of setting up the host check command to `hostalive`.
 If you require a different check command, you can override it in the object definition.

-The `vars` attribute can be used to define custom attributes which are available for check and notification commands.
+The `vars` attribute can be used to define custom variables which are available for check and notification commands.
 Most of the [Plugin Check Commands](10-icinga-template-library.md#icinga-template-library) in the Icinga Template Library require an `address` attribute.

-The custom attribute `os` is evaluated by the `linux-servers` group in [groups.conf](04-configuration.md#groups-conf) making the local host a member.
+The custom variable `os` is evaluated by the `linux-servers` group in [groups.conf](04-configuration.md#groups-conf) making the local host a member.

 The example host will show you how to: